 During the lease term in Reston

-During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Reston, the renter must allow us to access the rental home.
-Some solid reasons to enter rental property are to:
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Reston, the renter must allow us to access the rental.
+Some good reasons to go into rental home are to:

 - Inspect the rental home,